Sony A7 vs NEX-5T

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (45 percent) than the Sony A7.
-However, the NEX-5T is substantially heavier (486 percent) than the A7.
+Moreover, the NEX-5T is substantially lighter (42 percent) than the A7.
 It is worth mentioning in this context that the A7 is splash and dust resistant, while the NEX-5T does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Sony FE Lens Catalog (A7) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.